Skip to Content

 Yes.
 The Finnish Immigration Service makes decisions regarding family reunification on a continuous basis as it receives all of the necessary information related to applications.

-Unfortunately, the current security situation in Afghanistan and the coronavirus pandemic have made it more difficult to visit Finnish missions abroad.
-For more information on the operations of Finnish missions, see the Ministry for Foreign Affairs website.
+Unfortunately, the current security situation in Afghanistan has made it more difficult to visit Finnish missions abroad.
+For more information on the operations of Finnish missions, see the website of the Ministry for Foreign Affairs (finlandabroad.fi).

 When applying for your first residence permit, you must prove your identity at a Finnish mission abroad or at a service point of the Finnish Immigration Service in Finland.
 If you are not in Finland, you must apply for your first residence permit or prove your identity in a country in which you reside legally.

 The operations of Finnish missions are the responsibility of the Ministry for Foreign Affairs.
-For more information on the missions and booking an appointment, see the Ministry for Foreign Affairs website.
+For more information on the Finnish missions, see the website of the Ministry for Foreign Affairs (finlandabroad.fi).

 Residence permit applications must be submitted personally.
 Therefore, it is not possible to apply for a residence permit on behalf of a spouse, relative, or other person.